iqbal-arif/ASP.NET/Projects/SuggesionApp/Doc/SuggestionFileSetup.md

 **AppLibrary - SuggestionAppLibrary**
 ***

-1. MODELS / SuggestionModel.cs
+1. MODELS / SuggestionModel.cs (Specific to DataAcess)
-2. DATA / DbConnection.cs  : Connection for MongoDb
+2. DATA / DbConnection.cs  : Connection for MongoDb (Get info in and out Of Db)
 3. GlobalUsing : Setting for AppLibrary to reference Models and DataAcces.
 And it creates DLL for Blazor
 4. Memory Caching : Already added memory package in the SuggesitonAppLibrary
  <PackageReference Include="Microsoft.Extensions.Caching.Memory" Version="6.0.0" />